ujjwalguptaofficial/jsstore.docs/docs/select/index.md

 ---
 sidebar_position: 6
-Keywords: [select, api, query, indexeddb, jsstore]
+Keywords: [select, retrieve data, query, indexeddb]
 ---

 # Select

-The Select api is used to select data from a database.
+The `select` API allows you to retrieve data from a database.
+It allows you to fetch specific information based on your query criteria.
+With its intuitive syntax and flexibility, the `Select` API makes it easy to retrieve the data you need.

-## Sql
+## SQL

 ```sql
 Select * from Table_Name;